zadata/mqtt_clients_demo/http-api/http-api.md

 413 Request Entity Too Large  -  message is too big (according to parameter) 401 Unauthorized - invalid username/password
 403 Forbidden - username/password are valid, but doesn't provide permission (i.e. using subscribe password for publish or publishing/subscribing to somebody else's topic)
-500 Internal Server Error
+405 Method Not Allowed - A request was made of a resource using a request method not supported by that resource 500 Internal Server Error
 ```